Aliases for BST2 Gene

 Bone marrow stromal cells are involved in the growth and development of B-cells.
 The specific function of the protein encoded by the bone marrow stromal cell antigen 2 is undetermined; however, this protein may play a role in pre-B-cell growth and in rheumatoid arthritis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for BST2 Gene

 BST2 (Bone Marrow Stromal Cell Antigen 2) is a Protein Coding gene.
-Diseases associated with BST2 include rheumatoid arthritis and hiv-1.
-GO annotations related to this gene include protein homodimerization activity and metalloendopeptidase inhibitor activity.
+Diseases associated with BST2 include Hiv-1 and Stomatitis.
+Among its related pathways are Interferon gamma signaling and Cytokine Signaling in Immune system.
+GO annotations related to this gene include poly(A) RNA binding and signal transducer activity.

 UniProtKB/Swiss-Prot for BST2 Gene